Website visitor tracking by CheckStat

 First, choose a period (for example, last 7 days) and, if needed, enable or disable Auto refresh.

-or exclude an irrelevant path.
+Trim the noise — use conditions like !=tablet or exclude an irrelevant path.
 After that, review the Activity list: evaluate duration, repeat visits, devices, and sources.

 If needed, adjust columns via Show columns.
 And be sure to record changes (outside the tool) as you switch filters — it makes patterns easier to spot.